 - Wiring fees – $75

 - Notary fee – $40

-- Loan origination fee – 1% of total loan amount
+- Loan origination fee – 1% of the total loan amount

 - You need equity, and a good credit score – Most bridge loans require that the borrower have at least 20% equity in their home and a strong credit score.
 If you have a low credit score, you may need to search for bad credit bridging loans.

-- Loan exclusivity – Some lenders will only provide a bridge loan if you agree to also use them as your lender for the next mortgage.
+- Loan exclusivity – Some bridge loan lenders will only provide a bridge loan if you agree to also use them as your lender for the next mortgage.